Sequence-Based Target Coin Prediction for Cryptocurrency Pump-and-Dump: Introduction

-As P\&Ds occur frequently and attract more public attention, it becomes imperative to detect such fraudulent activities\cite{Turbo,ye2021gpu} and inform potentially susceptible investors before they become victims.
-Existing efforts\cite{kamps2018moon,la2020pump,la2021doge,mirtaheri2021identifying} mainly fall into the category of P\&D post-detection, which aims to detect whether a P\&D has happened or is happening.
-However, we argue that this paradigm fails to meet the practical needs since the coin price can easily reach its peak in less than one minute after a P\&D begins, thus leaving no time to alert investors.
-In this paper, we focus on the \textit{target coin prediction} task, \textit{i.e.}, to predict the pump likelihood of all coins listed in the exchange one hour before a P\&D begins, given the scheduled time and target exchange announced in advance.
-The target coin prediction task is a challenging and interesting data science problem.
-First, in order to achieve accurate prediction, we rely on heterogeneous data sources, including structure data such as the historical statistics for trading price and volume, and text data that collected from Telegram.
-Different data sources requires different tools and algorithms for extracting the useful and timely information for the target coin prediction task.
-Second, we need to have an efficient data science pipeline in order to timely alert the potential coins targeted by P\&Ds.
+As P\&D schemes occur more frequently and attract greater public attention, it is imperative to detect such fraudulent activities~\cite{BERT4ETH,Turbo,ye2021gpu} and inform susceptible investors before they fall victim.
+Existing efforts~\cite{kamps2018moon,la2020pump,la2021doge,mirtaheri2021identifying} mainly focus on P\&D post-detection task, which aims to detect whether a P\&D has happened or is happening.
+However, we argue that this task fails to meet practical needs, as P\&Ds typically occur rapidly, leaving no time to alert investors.
+In this paper, we concentrate on the \textit{target coin prediction} task, \textit{i.e.}, to predict the pump likelihood of all coins listed in the target exchange one hour before the pump time, given the exchange and pump time announced in advance.
+The target coin prediction task is a interesting and challenging data science problem.
+To achieve accurate predictions, we rely on heterogeneous data sources, including historical statistics of trading price and volume, as well as text data that collected from Telegram.
+Different data sources require different tools and algorithms to extract useful and timely information.

-To this end, we propose an efficient data science pipeline and present it in Figure~\ref{fig:workflow}, which mainly consists of two parts: data collection and target coin prediction.
-The data collection module aims to find out historical P\&Ds as many as possible.
-It explores pump channels based on verified seed pump channels, gathers tremendous text messages from Telegram, and identifies useful pump messages by keyword filtering strategy and effective machine learning algorithms.
-The data collection module works in an offline manner, maintains a P\&D dataset, and updates it on a regular basis.
-The target coin prediction module aims to make effective and efficient predictions given the pump messages identified in the data collection stage.
-It collects multi-modal features from heterogeneous data sources, including market statistics for trading price and volume, and coin id embeddings pre-trained on a large Telegram corpus.
-Taking the above as the input, the prediction model outputs the pump probability of all coins one hour before the scheduled pump time.
-The target coin prediction module can achieve a real-time response to ensure the timeliness of the whole pipeline.
+As shown in Figure~~\ref{fig:workflow}, we propose an efficient data science pipeline consisting of two main stages: data collection and target coin prediction.
+The data collection stage targets on identifying as many historical P\&Ds as possible.
+It explores pump channels based on verified seed channels, gathers tremendous text messages from Telegram, and identifies important pump messages through keyword filtering and machine learning algorithms.
+The data collection stage works offline, maintains a P\&D dataset, and updates it regularly.